-Personal and Fitness Activities
+Personal Lifetime Fitness PAF301 Grade 11 Open

-PAF301

-Grades 11/12

-This course focuses on the development of a healthy lifestyle through the introduction of lifelong fitness activities in a non-competitive classroom environment.
-Through the development of skills and practice in yoga, aerobics, swimming and aquabics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-being
+This course focuses on the development of a healthy active lifestyle through the introduction of lifelong fitness activities in our state-of-the-art fitness facility.
+Through the development of skills and practice in weight training, aerobics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-being.

-Healthy Active Living Education Grade 12 PPL401 Open
+Healthy Active Living Education PPL401 Grade 12 Open